flaviomsb/js-patterns/src/patterns/builder/README.md

 ## Motivation

-- Simplify client code that creates complex objects.
+- Simplify client code that creates complex objects
 - When an object is not simple enough in order to be created with a single initializer call